Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 - the assistant can summarize any selected part of the conceptual model
 - the selected domain elements are visually represented by the blue color
-- the easiest way to select some part of the conceptual model is by creating a selection area with the mouse by holding shift and left mouse button
+- the easiest way to select some part of the conceptual model is by creating a selection area with the mouse by holding the shift and the left mouse button

     <img src="images/frontend/selection.png" alt="drawing" width="900"/>